 Update: 18 months later after the pandemic has begun, there are constant debates with regards to vaccination.
-Whether you believe in vaccination or an anti-vaxxer, the choice is yours but for me, I am Covid-19 vaccinated and when accepting client, my priority certainly goes to those who have been vaccinated at least with 1 dose.
-You have the right to choose to be vaccinated or not and I have my right to choose the client who does not pose too much health risk to me too.
+Whether you believe in vaccination or an anti-vaxxer, the choice is yours but for me, I am Covid-19 vaccinated and when accepting client, my priority certainly goes to those who have been vaccinated too.
+You have the right to choose to be vaccinated or not and I have my right to choose the client who does not pose too much health risk to me.

 On my end, the below are the additional steps that I have taken as a therapist for my session.
 But ultimately, after looking at the situation for 1 year plus now, I feel getting vaccinated could be one of the way out in longer run.
 I know it is not 100% prevention but it definitely give a better safety net for therapist and the client.

 a).
 Contact tracing – but even before, I do keep the contact and treatment details of all my patron as a record so this step is not entirely new to me.

 b).
 Sanitising the massage table with alcohol wipe or spray before and after the session – this step is done there and then at the client house, once the table is out of the bag and before it is place back into the bag.
 This extra step also means that I now require a slightly longer time to setup and pack my stuff compared to before.

 c).
 Recommending patron to use their own face towel while lying prone.
 If using mine, I will spray a skin friendly sanitiser spray first on the towel.
 The same goes to the drape before I use it on the client.